glenshewchuck/glenshewchuck/README.md

-This is my testing website where i test anything out first.
+This is my testing website where i test anything out first, including git.